Overview

 - A dense criteria taxonomy (

-pass/warn/failper criterion) across all seven Webacy risk categories. - Honest coverage disclosure — every response tells you how many criteria are live versus planned.
+pass/warn/failper criterion) across all seven Webacy risk categories. - Coverage disclosure — every response tells you how many criteria are live versus planned.

 - A pass-through